My time, my legacy

 The Charity Programme

-I’ve selected 2 charities that fit with the Tour of England’s ethos, and which encourage and support the connection between urban life and outdoor wellbeing, with a leaning towards youth and youth development.
-They are also charities that you can get directly involved with through volunteering – which enables an ongoing legacy of support.
+The Tour of England’s ethos encourages and support the connection between urban life and outdoor wellbeing, with a leaning towards youth and youth development.
+You can get directly involved with through volunteering – which enables an ongoing legacy of support.

 Brathay Trust